EvanKepner/mutatest/README.rst

 Raising exceptions for survivor tolerances
 ------------------------------------------

-By default, :code:`mutatest` will only display output and not raise any final exceptions if there are survivors in the trial results.
-You can set a tolerance number using the :code:`--exception` or :code:`-x` argument that will raise an exception if that number if met or exceeded for the count of survivors after the trials.
-This argument is included for use in automated running of :code:`mutatest` e.g. as a stage in continuous integration.
+By default, ``mutatest`` will only display output and not raise any final exceptions if there are survivors in the trial results.
+You can set a tolerance number using the ``--exception`` or ``-x`` argument that will raise an exception if that number if met or exceeded for the count of survivors after the trials.
+This argument is included for use in automated running of ``mutatest`` e.g. as a stage in continuous integration.

 When combined with the random seed and category selection you can have targeted stages for important sections of code where you want a low count of surviving mutations enforced.